Skip to main content

 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH) in pulses, which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, travel to the gonads (testes or ovaries) to stimulate the production of testosterone and estrogen.

-When hormone levels in the blood rise, they send a signal back to the hypothalamus and pituitary, telling them to slow down production.
+When hormone levels in the blood rise, they send a negative feedback signal back to the hypothalamus and pituitary, telling them to slow down production.
 This system is designed to be dynamic and responsive, and its natural pulsatility is key to its function.

 How Do Different TRT Protocols Interact with This System?